elismaga/zmk/docs/docs/behaviors/hold-tap.md

 - The 'balanced' flavor will trigger the hold behavior when the `tapping-term-ms` has expired or another key is pressed and released.
 - The 'tap-preferred' flavor triggers the hold behavior when the `tapping-term-ms` has expired.
 Pressing another key within `tapping-term-ms` does not affect the decision.
 - The 'tap-unless-interrupted' flavor triggers a hold behavior only when another key is pressed before `tapping-term-ms` has expired.
 It triggers the tap behavior in all other situations.
+- The 'tap-preferred-no-mods' flavor triggers the hold behavior when the `tapping-term-ms` has expired and no other key is being held down.
+It triggers the tap behavior in all other situations.

 When the hold-tap key is released and the hold behavior has not been triggered, the tap behavior will trigger.